Professor Rob Freckleton, University of Sheffield, UK

 Nick Golding, University of Melbourne, Australia

 Timothée Poisot, University of Canterbury, New Zealand

-Samantha Price, University of California, Davis, USA
+Samantha Price, Clemson University, USA

 Daniele Silvestro, University of Gothenburg, Sweden

 Marie Auger-Méthé, Dalhousie University, Canada

 Karen Bacon, University of Leeds, UK

 Andrés Baselga, University of Santiago de Compostela, Spain

 Luísa Carvalheiro, University of Brasília, Brazil